Pentagon lifts ban on women in combat

 The decision to lift the ban came with important caveats, and sweeping change will not happen overnight for women, nearly 300,000 of whom have deployed to Iraq and Afghanistan since 2001.

-The move could open some 237,000 positions to women and expand opportunities for career advancement.
-But acceptance into the newly opened jobs is not assured and will be based on gender-neutral performance standards.
+The decision could open 237,000 positions to women in America’s armed forces and expand opportunities for career advancement.
+But acceptance into the newly opened jobs will be based on gender neutral performance standards.

 “Let me be clear.
 We are not talking about reducing the qualifications for the job,” Panetta said.
 “If they can meet the qualifications for the job, then they should have the right to serve regardless of creed or color or gender or sexual orientation.”